It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 However, the EBIT does not cover interest expenses and taxes.

-As of May 2021, Tesla’s price to operating profit ratio dropped to 300, driven partly by the declining stock price and also the improving operating profits in 2021.
+As of Feb 2023, Tesla’s price-to-operating profit ratio was only at 42.0X, driven partly by the declining stock price and also the improving operating profits in 2022.

 Another important variable that relates closely to Tesla’s valuation is EBITDA.